huaminghuangtw/Second-Brain/My-Evergreen-Notes/Self-sabotage.md

 Don't limit your challenges.
 Challenge your limits.

+"Don't do what you can do.
+Try what you can't do." — William Faulkner

 Never say never because limits, like fears, are often just an illusion.

 "The garden of the world has no limits, except in your mind." — Rumi &rarr; The only limits in life are the ones you create for yourself.